qiyfoundation/Qiy-Scheme/Functional Specification.md

 The _Carrier API_ is the _Technology Interface_ of the _Carrier_ and is part of the _Qiy Open Standard_.

 ## 9.5 Carrier Implementation
-A _Carrier Implementation_ is a software package which can be used to realize a _Carrier_.
-The _Qiy Scheme_ puts no limit on the number of _Carrier Implementations_, as long as the implementation complies with the _Qiy Open Standard_ and the rules of the _Qiy Scheme_.
+A _Carrier Implementation_ is a software package which can be used to realize a _Carrier_ The _Qiy Scheme_ puts no limit on the number of _Carrier Implementations_, as long as the implementation complies with the _Qiy Open Standard_ and the rules of the _Qiy Scheme_.

 ## 9.6 Carrier Node